 Modernist Cuisine is an interdisciplinary team in Bellevue, Washington, founded and led by Nathan Myhrvold.
 The group includes scientists, research and development chefs, and a full editorial department—all dedicated to advancing the state of culinary art through the creative application of scientific knowledge and experimental techniques.

-The team has written and produced Modernist Cuisine: The Art and Science of Cooking (2011), Modernist Cuisine at Home (2012), and The Photography of Modernist Cuisine (2013).
-Work is currently underway on a new multi-volume book titled Modernist Bread, due out in 2017.
+The team has written and produced Modernist Cuisine: The Art and Science of Cooking (2011), Modernist Cuisine at Home (2012), The Photography of Modernist Cuisine (2013), and Modernist Bread (2017).
+Work is currently underway on a new multi-volume book titled Modernist Pizza.
 The Cooking Lab, Modernist Cuisine’s in-house publishing division, publishes all of Modernist Cuisine’s printed books.
 In addition to publishing, the team also provides consulting, R&D, and invention services to food companies and culinary equipment makers, large and small.

 Dr. Nathan Myhrvold, author of The Photography of Modernist Cuisine and co-author of Modernist Cuisine and Modernist Cuisine at Home, has had a passion for cooking and photography since he was a boy.
 By the age of 13, Myhrvold had already cooked the family Thanksgiving feast and transformed a bathroom into a darkroom.